-When we were in the early stages of planning our new life on the road we did worry about how hard it would be finding work on the road.
+When we were in the early stages of planning our new life on the road we did worry about how hard it would be to find work on the road.
 Brenden has been a truck driver for most of his working life, with a couple of stints in management.
 I have worked for Woolworths for 10 years so have customer service skills as well as management skills.

 Here are a few of the sites that I see work advertised on all the time.

 - Workabout Australia – become a member to see jobs first

 - Grey Nomad Jobs – register to be able to apply

 - Australian Sugar Cane Farming/Harvesting – Facebook Group